Category of Astronomical Heritage: tangible immovable

 It was used for photographing the sky and to measure the brightness of the stars on the photographs with a photometer.

-One camera has an wedge-shaped objective lens prism to get the spectra of the stars in the field.
+One camera has an wedge-shaped objective lens prism to get the spectra of the stars in the field. - Glass Wedge Photometer, made by Brashear of Pittsburgh, Ohio, 1903 (CSTM 1970.1516).

-Photometer using light and electrical signals, made by Kipp & Zonen of Delft, Netherlands, 1930s (CSTM 1970.0213) - First Talking clock (time signal broadcast on CBC Radio from the 1930s), replaced by an Ateliers Brillié Frères machine, 1955 (CSTM 1966.0791).
+- First Talking clock (time signal broadcast on CBC Radio from the 1930s), replaced by an Ateliers Brillié Frères machine, 1955 (CSTM 1966.0791).

-Fig. 3.
-Directors of Dominion Observatory, ()
+Directors of Dominion Observatory Ottawa

-- 1905 to .... -- William Frederick King (1854--1916)
+- 1905 to 1916 -- William Frederick King (1854--1916), Time Service, Surveyor and Astronomer

 State of preservation